Updated July 10, 2023

 Examples of Predatory Lending

-Let us take the example of David, who was desperately looking for a mortgage loan but couldn’t qualify for the traditional ones because of his outstanding debt that has put a dent in his credit score.
-Instead, he was contacted by a predatory lender who offered him a mortgage loan based on his equity built in the property rather than his ability to repay the loan.
+Let us take the example of David, who was desperately looking for a mortgage loan but couldn’t qualify for the traditional one because of his outstanding debt that had put a dent in his credit score.
+Instead, a predatory lender contacted him and offered a mortgage loan based on the equity built into the property rather than considering his ability to repay the loan.

-Given that he was desperate for a loan, he took the bait and went through with the loan process.
-He was completely unaware that this loan would allow the crooked lender to seize his equity in the home.
-As per the lender’s advice, he even inflated his income while applying for the loan to qualify.
+Since he was desperate for a loan, he took the bait and went through the process.
+He was unaware that this loan would allow the crooked lender to seize his equity in the home.
+Per the lender’s advice, he even inflated his income while applying for the loan to qualify.